sulio2018/ClickyGame/README.md

 # Clicky Game

-Test your NFL team logo knowledge with this app.
+Test your NFL team logo knowledge with this app: https://sulio2018.github.io/ClickyGame/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).